chanb/prophet_inequality/README.md

 ```
 Note that for `experiment_multi_item.py`, we will need to change `num_accepts` to modify `k`.

 For RL, we only ran a single seed with 10M timesteps on the single-item setting.
-Preliminary result shows that there remains a suboptimality gap between the best arm vs learner.
+Preliminary result shows that there remains a suboptimality gap between the best arm vs REINFORCE learner (with a linear policy)---this is even the case when the variance is low and the means between the current and next distributions are bounded by a small number.
 See image below
 ![REINFORCE](imgs/reinforce.png "REINFORCE")

 ### Code Structure